KankakeeCommunityCollege/recover-newsroom/_posts/2022-02-16-temporary-library-and-tutoring-hours.md

 * Thursday: 7:30 a.m. - 6 p.m.
 * Friday: 7:30 a.m. - 4 p.m.

-It is expected that this will be a short interruption, and an announcement will be posted when the hours return to normal.
+It is expected that this will be a short interruption.
+An announcement will be posted when the hours return to normal.
 We apologize for any inconvenience.